 Zoom Player only erases registry keys when exiting if the keys did not previously exist, thus ensuring no conflict if the decoder/filter

 The third line like the first is used to register a filter with the system, in this case, the SHOUTcast streaming filter.

 With the sample file, Zoom Player expects to find XVID's "xvid.ax" file (the XVID decoder is comprised of two files

-"xvid.ax" and "xvidcore.dll") in the Zoom Player directory and for "shoutcastsource.ax" in the Zoom Player directory.
+"xvid.ax" and "xvidcore.dll") in the Zoom Player folder and for "shoutcastsource.ax" in the Zoom Player folder.
 So when

-installing such components/filters, you should install them directly to the Zoom Player directory on the UFD, or move them after
+installing such components/filters, you should install them directly to the Zoom Player folder on the UFD, or move them after